Experience Italy from Venice to Sicily by train

 Day 3 - Florence

 Leaving Venice, we join the high speed train to Florence for three nights at the 4-Star Hotel de la Ville.
 This afternoon we take a guided tour of the Renaissance city, including the Ponte Vecchio and the Duomo with its red-tiled dome.
-Afterwards, you are free; why not head to Piazzale Michelangelo to enjoy the stunning view over the city?
+Afterward, you are free; why not head to Piazzale Michelangelo to enjoy the stunning view over the city?
 Later we enjoy a meal in a local restaurant.
 (B, D)

 Day 4 - Siena